Deep Image-based Illumination Harmonization: Related work

-{\bfseries{Shadow generation.}} Recently, with the breakthrough in adversarial learning, generative adversarial network(GAN) \cite{goodfellow2014generative,2017Wasserstein,2014Conditional, Hu:Arxiv2019, Hu:arXiv2021} have been successfully applied to shadow detection, removal and generation \cite{2017Stacked,2019Shadow,2020ARGAN,2019RIS, 2019Mask, 2019ShadowGAN, Zhang:CGF2020, 2020ARShadowGAN}.
-For shadow generation, Liu {\em et al.} \cite{2020ARShadowGAN} proposed an ARShadowGAN model, which is able to directly model the mapping relation between the shadow of the virtual object and the corresponding real-world environment based on their constructed dataset.
+{\bfseries{Shadow generation.}} Recently, with the breakthrough in adversarial learning, generative adversarial network (GAN) \cite{goodfellow2014generative,2017Wasserstein,2014Conditional} have been successfully applied to shadow detection, removal and generation \cite{wang2018stacked,2020ARGAN, 2019Mask, 2019ShadowGAN, 2020ARShadowGAN}.
+For shadow generation, Liu {\em et al.} \cite{2020ARShadowGAN} proposed an ARShadowGAN model, which is able to directly model the mapping relation between the shadow of the foreground object and the corresponding real-world environment based on their constructed dataset.
 Similar to this method, our method also aims to generate the object shadow without explicit estimation of 3D geometric information.
 Besides that, our method considers the shading of the object itself.
-We not only realize reasonable object shadow generation with the same effect as Liu {\em et al.}'s algorithm, but also edit the object illumination to achieve overall scene illumination harmonization.
+We not only realize reasonable object shadow generation with the similar effect as Liu {\em et al.}'s \cite{2020ARShadowGAN} method, but also edit the object illumination to achieve overall scene illumination harmonization.

 {\bfseries{Image-to-image translation.}} Image-to-Image translation is to map an input image to a corresponding output image.
-It has been widely used in various tasks, including super-resolution\cite{2016Accurate, 2016Photo}, image quality restoration \cite{mao2016image,2014Deep}, image harmonization \cite{isola2017image,2020DoveNet}, and so on.
-It is worth mentioning that Cong et al. \cite{2020DoveNet} proposed a novel domain verification discriminator, with the insight that the foreground needs to be translated to the same domain as the background for image harmonization.
-But they focus on the illumination of foreground object and do not consider object shadow generation task.
-Different from this work, our task takes into account both illuminating the object and generating the shadow of the object, and achieves illumination harmonization for the whole scene.
+It has been widely used in various tasks, including super-resolution \cite{2016Accurate, 2016Photo}, image quality restoration \cite{mao2016image,2014Deep}, image harmonization \cite{isola2017image,2020DoveNet,ling2021region,guo2021intrinsic}, and so on.
+It is worth mentioning that Cong \textit{et al}. \cite{2020DoveNet} proposed a novel domain verification discriminator, with the insight that the foreground needs to be translated to the same domain as the background for image harmonization, but neglect to explicitly transform the foreground features in the generator.
+Recently, Ling \textit{et al}. \cite{ling2021region} treated image harmonization as a style transfer problem to explicitly formulates the visual style from the background and adaptively applies them to the foreground, Guo \textit{et al}. \cite{guo2021intrinsic} modeled image harmonization based on intrinsic image theory.

+These methods all focus on the illumination of foreground object and do not consider object shadow generation task.
+Different from all existing methods, our task takes into account both illuminating the object and generating the cast shadow of the object, and achieves illumination harmonization for the whole scene.